360macky/case-studies/site/posts/graphem.md

 Currently the plugin is not published on the NASA Open MCT Community Plugins section.
 But soon it will be.

+### Creating the landing page of Graphem

+Finally, a landing page was created to show the features of the plugin.
+The landing page is available at <a href="https://graphem.space/" target="_blank">Graphem.space</a>.
+Built with <a href="https://astro.build" target="_blank">Astro</a>, a static site generator for modern web apps, and <a href="https://tailwindcss.com" target="_blank">Tailwind CSS</a>, a utility-first CSS framework.

 ## Challenges

 Many challenges were faced during the development of Graphem.
 Some of them were: